laracasts/blog/start-testing-your-code-in-less-than-5-minutes-with-laravel.md

 laravel new hello-world --pest
 ```

-This will create a new Laravel project with Pest installed and ready to be used. `cd` into the newly created folder, make sure you can display Laravel's welcome page in your browser using whichever environment you like, and read to the next section!
+This will create a new Laravel project with Pest installed and ready to be used.
+Pest is based on PHPUnit, but focuses on simplicity.
+Using it will make it easier for newcomers to write tests.

+`cd` into the newly created folder, make sure you can display Laravel's welcome page in your browser using whichever environment you like, and read to the next section!

 ## Make sure Pest can run